-While the transparency is provided at large to citizens, the privacy concerns of individuals are also addressed.
-In the disputes of private nature like family matters, or those mandated by law, the facility is available to mask the names of litigants, thereby hiding the identity of individuals from the public.
+While transparency is provided citizens at large, privacy concerns of individuals are also addressed.
+In the disputes of private nature like family matters, or those mandated by law, a facility is available to mask names of litigants, thereby hiding identity of individuals from the public.

-Services are also provided by alerting the users through SMS or email proactively.
+Services are also provided by alerting users through SMS or email proactively.
 Various events of case life cycle are triggered through SMS/ email to litigants.
-For those who don't have access to website or SMS, touch screen kiosks and guery counters are established in the local Taluka/ District Courts to help individuals visiting courts find case information.
+For those who don't have access to website or SMS, touch screen kiosks and query counters are established at local Taluka/ District Courts to help individuals visiting courts find case information.